DeploymentLive/blog/index.md

+---
-# Keith Garner and Deployment Live Blog
+title: "Keith Garner and Deployment Live Blog"
+---

 Misc ramblings on coding for Windows Deployment and System Mangement